Frequently Asked Questions

 - UC Davis is a very competitive campus and enrollment space is limited.
 Every application receives a thorough holistic review, yet thousands of applicants must be denied admission despite impressive academic and personal achievements.

-- If I received a waitlist offer, am I automatically on the waitlist?
+- If I received a waitlist offer, am I placed automatically on the waitlist?

-- No. Students who receive a waitlist offer must go to MyAdmissions to formally accept a place on the waitlist, which includes writing a brief 200-word statement and providing their fall grades and spring work in progress.
+- No. Students who receive a waitlist offer must go to MyAdmissions to formally accept a place on the waitlist.
+The deadline to accept your waitlist offer is 11:59 p.m.
+Pacific Time on April 15.

 - How do I accept a place on the waitlist?